Workforce Reduction Policy

 The University will plan and implement work force reduction guidelines for each situation, consistent with its applicable Human Resources policies and procedures.
 The department manager is responsible for communicating the department's rationale or reasons for the selection of each employee.

 All differences of opinion, interpretations and applications of this policy and its supporting guidelines are reserved for final determination by the Human Resources department.
-A Human Resources Review Committee consisting of representatives from Human Resources, Employee Relations, and the University's Equal Employment/Affirmative Action Office will review department recommendations and respond to employee requests or stated concerns.
+Supporting guidelines are reserved for final determination by the Human Resources Division.